-&lt;sup>31 Impact assessment is to include the indirect, facilitated and cumulative impacts the action will have on listed threatened species and communities in downstream catchment areas and wetlands, including estuarine, coastal and marine environments. (e.g. the lower Burdekin catchment area and inshore reefs).
+35 Impact assessment must include the indirect, facilitated and cumulative impacts the action will have on listed threatened species and ecological communities in downstream catchment areas and wetlands, including estuarine, coastal and marine environments. (e.g. the lower Burdekin catchment area and inshore reefs).

-&lt;sup>32 The impact assessment must meet the requirements outlined in the 'Relevant Impacts' sections 16.11 - 16.19 above.
+36 The impact assessment must meet the requirements outlined in the 'Relevant Impacts' sections 16.11 to 16.19